fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS3Images.rst

    sEndDate = wasdi.getParameter("END_DATE", "2023-01-10")

    # Start Search S3 Images using the automatic provider selection
-   aoProductsFoundArray = wasdi.searchEOImages("S3", sDateFrom=sEvent, sDateTo=sEvent, sProvider="AUTO", oBoundingBox=oBb)
+   aoProductsFoundArray = wasdi.searchEOImages("S3", sDateFrom=sEvent, sDateTo=sEvent, sProvider="AUTO", oBoundingBox=oBBox)

    # The result is an array of Objects.
 Each Object is a Dictionary.